Accelerating Task Generalisation with Multi-Level Skill Hierarchies: Experimental Results

 \subsection{Experiment 1: Tabular Reward Generalisation}

-In this experiment, FraCOs are learned in a fixed state space \( S \) while we vary the reward function \( R \).
-The agent is allowed to discover FraCOs in 50 tasks, such that each task corresponds to a different reward location.
-We reserve 10 unique tasks for testing.
-Separate agents are trained to convergence---defined as achieving consistent performance across episodes.
-The top 20 FraCOs are extracted from the final trajectories of the agents, as described in Section~\ref{sec:fracos}, and incorporated into the action space.
-This extraction process is repeated four times, corresponding to each level of the hierarchy.
+In this experiment, we evaluate FraCOs in the Four Rooms, Nine Rooms, and Ramesh Maze environments, using a fixed state space \( S \) while varying the reward function \( R \).
+During the \textbf{FraCOs discovery phase}, a tabular Q-learning agent is trained on 50 distinct tasks, each with a unique reward location.
+After completing training for each task, the top 20 FraCOs are extracted from the agent's final trajectories, as described in Section~\ref{sec:fracos}, and incorporated into the action space.
+This process is repeated iteratively, corresponding to each level of the hierarchy, with FraCOs being added incrementally at each stage.

-Four agents are created, each with an additional hierarchical level of FraCOs.
-After resetting their policies over options, the agents are trained on the test tasks, and evaluation episodes are conducted periodically.
-As shown in Figure~\ref{fig:tabrewgen}, results from the Four Rooms, Nine Rooms, and Ramesh Maze environments indicate that learning is progressively accelerated on these unseen tasks as the hierarchy depth increases.
+In the \textbf{evaluation phase}, we create four new agents, each with access to a progressively deeper hierarchy of FraCOs.
+The agents are trained on 10 unseen test tasks---each with a unique reward location---and evaluated periodically.
+As shown in Figure~\ref{fig:tabrewgen}, results demonstrate that learning is progressively accelerated on unseen tasks as the depth of the hierarchy increases.